DavidMiles1925/plant_care_assistant/README.md

 > > Added Red LEDs for each of the 3 channels to indicate the need for watering.
 These will eventually (Once care is automated) be replaced with an RGB LED to indicate a broad status of the plants.
 (3 pins used for 1 each of the red LEDs, those same 3 pins used for a single RGB LED)
 > > Pins 17, 27, 22
 >
-> > Added support for watering multiple channels.
+> > Added logic for "watering" multiple channels, still using LEDs as substitutes.
+>
+> > Added ability to turn single light on and off
+> > Pin 23